-Thanks to its alluring premise and the engaging performances the two leads deliver, the series is both fun and suspenseful.
+Thanks to its alluring premise and the engaging performances the 2 leads deliver, the series is both fun and suspenseful.
 A spy thriller of the highest order.

 Call the Midwife is a delightful period drama series about a group of nurse-midwives working in the East End of London in the late 1950s and early 1960s.

-Colorful and moving, the series is a celebration of life filled with heart and humour.
+The series is a celebration of life, filled with heart and humour.
 The visuals are stunning and the performances brilliant, allowing viewers to take a fascinating trip back in time.

-Downton Abbey is one of the most popular period dramas of all time, the show that revived the genre and satisfied the commoner in us all.
+Downton Abbey is one of the most popular period dramas of all time.
+It's the show that revived the genre and satisfied the commoner in us all.

 Set in the fictional Yorkshire country estate of Downton Abbey between 1912 and 1926, this sumptuous series chronicles the lives of the aristocratic Crawley family and their domestic servants in the post-Edwardian era.

-During the course of six glorious seasons, Downton Abbey depicts numerous historical events and their effects on the British social hierarchy.
-The list includes the sinking of the Titanic, the outbreak of the First World War, the Spanish influenza pandemic and the Irish War of Independence, to name a few.
+During the course of 6 glorious seasons, Downton Abbey depicts numerous historical events and their effects on the British social hierarchy.
+The list includes the sinking of the Titanic, the outbreak of World War I, the Spanish influenza pandemic and the Irish War of Independence, to name a few.
 It does so with flair and elegance, relying on witty dialogue, well-dosed melodrama and lavish costumes.

-Compulsively watchable from episode one, Downton Abbey isn't just an ode to early 20th-century Britain – thanks to amazing acting and beautifully-crafted characters, it's so much more.
+Alluring from episode 1, Downton Abbey isn't just an ode to early 20th-century Britain.
+Thanks to amazing acting and beautifully crafted characters, it's so much more.

 This acclaimed Netflix show is all about the reign of Queen Elizabeth II.

-There are two seasons currently available, the first covering the period from her marriage to Philip, Duke of Edinburgh in 1947 to the disintegration of her sister Princess Margaret's engagement to Peter Townsend in 1955.
-Season 2 starts with the Suez Crisis in 1956 and continues through the retirement of the Queen's third Prime Minister Harold Macmillan and Prince Edward's birth in 1964.
+Season 1 covers the period from her marriage to Philip, Duke of Edinburgh in 1947 to the disintegration of her sister Princess Margaret's engagement to Peter Townsend in 1955.
+Subsequent installments continue the story, featuring a new cast every couple of seasons.

 The Crown is one of Netflix's most-praised series, receiving several accolades for its freshman run.
 It's an ambitious and lavish production, with impeccable acting and stunning scenery.

-The series centers on Don Draper, a dashing creative director for ad agency Sterling Cooper.
+The series centres on Don Draper, a dashing creative director for ad agency Sterling Cooper.
 His charms extend well outside the boardroom and into the bedroom as the series follows both his career pursuits and romantic entanglements.
-Season 1 touches on Richard Nixon's presidential campaign and, appropriately, the rise of the Lucky Strike cigarette brand.
+Season 1 touches on Richard Nixon's presidential campaign and the rise of the Lucky Strike cigarette brand.